1919–20 PCHA season: Playoffs

 Seattle and Vancouver met for the third straight year in the playoffs to decide the PCHA championship.
-Vancouver won the first game 3–0 at Seattle, but Seattle struck back in Vancouver, defeating the Millionaires 6–0 to win the championship and advance to the Stanley Cup Finals in Ottawa.
+Vancouver won the first game 3–0 at Seattle, but Seattle struck back in Vancouver, defeating the Millionaires 6–0 to win the championship and advance to the Stanley Cup Final in Ottawa.
 Gordon Roberts of Vancouver played his last professional game in the first game and scored a goal.